SambitAcharya/Mini-Projects/README.md

 of that many words and their counts.
 Validation issues of common inputs have been taken care of.

+**6) Decode The SMS**

+An application to decode an SMS message into a message which a normal person without the knowledge of these abbreviations can read and understand.
+The scraper file is complete and all the popular SMS language and their meaning have been scraped of a popular website.
+Dictionary created from this file is used to translate the SMS text.

-**6) Streaming Tweets**
+**7) Streaming Tweets**

 An application to stream tweets related to a particular topic.
 Using twitter's API, a script has been made to stream tweets related to a particular topic.
 The returned data has been split so as to only store the tweets in a file along with the unix timestamp.

-**7) Web Crawler**
+**8) Web Crawler**

 An application to crawl a popular forum and collect the title of the topics after visiting the topic page.
 The user can input the number of pages the application has to crawl.

-**8) Decode The SMS**

-An application to decode an SMS message into a message which a normal person without the knowledge of these abbreviations can read and understand.
-The scraper file is complete and all the popular SMS language and their meaning have been scraped of a popular website.
-From this file, a dictionary has been created which is going to be used for decoding.

 **9) Message Encryption And Decryption**